 Non-vacant position descriptions are available on the eJobs applicant portal at jobs.etsu.edu/position_descriptions/search.
 Search by keyword, position title, position number, department or college/unit.
 You can get a printable version of your own position description in the HR portal at jobs.etsu.edu/hr (log in with your ETSU username and password).
 Select 'My Profile' at the top of the page and follow the link under the 'Position Descriptions' tab.

-A department chair, dean or hiring manager may request minor changes to a position description including changing the direct supervisor may be requested through eJobs system for Human Resources review and approval.
+A department chair, dean or hiring manager may request minor changes to a position description, including changing the direct supervisor, through the eJobs system.
 Instructions are available in the eJobs User Guide.
 Significant changes to a position description require a position audit.

 A position audit, conducted by the Office of Human Resources, is required to change the title and/or pay level of an existing position.
 No position will be audited more than one time per fiscal year; in the case of an exceptional circumstance, the supervisor should notify the Office of Human Resources prior to an additional change and reassignment of duties.